-Jason Meyers, "No More Secrets: Researchers Find Digital Wireless Technology Is Not Secure," Telephony 232, no. 12 (1997): 8.
+19 Jason Meyers, "No More Secrets: Researchers Find Digital Wireless Technology Is Not Secure," Telephony 232, no. 12 (1997): 8.

 Consumers need information on both wireless and wireline providers.
 The Colorado bill of rights suggests the ability to contact a consumer hotline staffed by each provider and affording the opportunity to solve problems should be required.
-Access to

-Access to information on price and quality will help to assure that customers can weigh their choices of service providers, whether wired or wireless. information on price and quality will help to assure that customers can weigh their choices of service providers.
+Access to information on price and quality will help to assure that customers can weigh their choices of service providers.
 States should consider requirements for informing the public on prices, service areas, and other quality factors for CMRS as well as other providers.

+Access to information on price and quality will help to assure that customers can weigh their choices of service providers, whether wired or wireless.